-‘Tis the season for giving, but the costs for giving can add up quickly.
+’Tis the season for giving, but the costs for giving can add up quickly.
 It’s also very easy to get carried away with your spending.
 But shopping for the holidays doesn’t have to be a huge financial burden.
-To keep your spending under control this year try making a plan.
-Here are some tips on how to holiday shop on a budget.
+To keep your spending under control this year, try making a plan.
+Here are some tips on how to save money during the holidays:

-The first question you should ask yourself is “how much can I afford to spend on gifts?”
-It’s important to set a realistic spending limit and a budget will help you do that.
-A budget is a great way to allocate funds and track spending.
-Make sure you make the budget specific.
-Try breaking down your budget into spending categories, then set spending goals for each.
+The first question you should ask yourself is “How much can I afford to spend on gifts?”
+It’s important to set a realistic spending limit, and a budget will help you do that.
+A budget is a great way to allocate funds and track spending, but make sure the budget is specific.
+Try breaking down your budget into spending categories, and then set spending goals for each.
 Track the amount you buy to make sure you don’t overspend.
 Budget categories should include:

 - Gift wrap